The Oldest Fire Hydrant in New Orleans

 As New Orleans didn’t have a public water system until the late 19th century, prior to this time firefighting relied largely on the volunteer force’s ability to literally throw water on conflagrations from the city’s four fire engines.

 Enter Birdsill Holly, whose count of U.S. Patents was second only to Thomas Edison.
-His hydrant allowed firefighters position their equipment closer to the blazes they were combatting.
+His hydrant allowed firefighters to position their equipment closer to the blazes they were combatting.
 In New Orleans, the hydrant let them pump water directly from the bayou, with added pressure to make attached hoses radically more powerful and efficient.

 Eventually this model was adopted by thousands of North American and European cities (including Chicago, but not until after the Great Chicago Fire).
 While Holly is often erroneously credited as the inventor of the fire hydrant (other patents predate his own), his modifications and improvements unquestionably saved countless lives.